 Doug spent time regularly with Rose from 1990 until around 1996 when Rose’s Alzheimer’s condition degraded his ability to teach.
 Leaving SKS to pursue a more heart centered path in music, Doug joined up with the Self Inquiry Group in Raleigh which led to visits with Douglas Harding, Tony Parsons, Bernadette Roberts and others while also working with those in hospice.
 Doug has been a regular practitioner of Harding’s “Headless Way” since around 2002 as well as investigating a variety of other methods to explore the reality and unreality of present experience and the sense of “doing”.
 Read more from Doug here: https://web.archive.org/web/20080516054727/http://tatfoundation.org/forum2006-10.htm#6 and here: https://web.archive.org/web/20080723144927/http://www.selfinquiry.org/docs/TonyParsons.pdf.

-Your tax-deductible gifts to Juniper Level Botanic Garden, through our not-for-profit endowment fund are welcome to preserve the gardens as a place for plant and medical research, plant exploration, horticultural and philosophical learning, and community.
+Your tax-deductible gifts to Juniper Level Botanic Garden, through our not-for-profit endowment fund are welcome to preserve the gardens as a place for plant and medical research, plant exploration, horticultural and philosophical community and learning.